Look: New Dubai buses to popular residential areas hit roads

 If you are topping up balance or recharging your mobile phone from a search engine, make sure you use the correct link and the website of the entity, TDRA said

-Two new buses aimed at catering two popular Dubai neighbourhoods, have rolled out of its shelters and hit the roads.
+New buses aimed at catering two popular Dubai neighbourhoods, have rolled out of their shelters and hit the roads.

 As Khaleej Times had reported last weekend, Dubai's Roads and Transport Authority (RTA) had introduced two new circular public bus routes.